ELDAELRA/trsproc/README.md

 * `-cne` deletes the Named Entity annotations if any are present in the input TRS.

-* ~~`-crt` applies specific corrections according to the function present around line 30 of *trsproc.py* and imported by default from *utils_trsproc.py*.
-Change the name of this function according to the desired correction.~~
+* `-crt` applies specific corrections according to the function chosen from the prompted list.

 * `-ne` extracts the Named Entity annotations if any are present in the input TRS and put them in a tabular file.